-What Is a Landing Page & What Is a Website?
+What Is the Difference Between a Landing Page and a Website?

 I hear these terms being used interchangeably all the time.
 This can be confusing, even sources such as Google Analytics & Facebook will sometimes use these terms in a vague manner.
 Blurring the lines especially for those who don’t deal with such terms every day.

 Posted by Andrew Scott • 25.07.2018

 A landing page is a very simple one-page website containing information related to one or more very specific things and pushing the user to complete 1 or 2 very specific tasks (fill out a form or call a number).
 Landing pages rarely include navigation menu, often keeping the user reading and interacting with the specific content on the landing page.

 By sending super relevant traffic to a landing page that talks specifically about the user’s original query, high rates of conversion can be levels on engagement can be created.
 This ‘numbers game’ then becomes more about optimizing your landing page to achieve the highest possible rates of interaction and ‘conversion’.

 A conversion is usually measured as an enquiry, or a new lead, but can be any number of things depending on what your end goal is.

 This question might seem incredibly basic but it’s still worth touching on.
 Most websites generally have a formally implemented hierarchy of content, structured to show users an overview along with more specific content if they wish to view it.
 Websites also typically have a navigation menu, allowing the user to navigate the site as they please, to the specific content that they wish to view.